jylisadoney/is-204/README.md

-# POLS 235 library session (Fall 2019)
+# POLS 235 library session

-Jekyll repository for the "POLS 235 library session (Fall 2019)" at the University of Idaho Library.
+Jekyll repository for the "POLS 235 library session" at the University of Idaho Library.

 <link to repository>